ethangriffith2004/musescore-auto-opener/README.md

 # MuseScore Auto-Opener

-A lightweight AppleScript utility that automatically opens `.mcsz` scores in the correct version of MuseScore based on filename flags.
+A lightweight AppleScript utility that automatically opens `.mcsz` files in the correct version of MuseScore based on filename flags.
 Personal project.

 ## Table of Contents
 - [Background](#background)